benkilimnik/pyswagg/docs/md/tutorial/extend_prim.md

 ```

 There are cases the a primitive-creation needs multipl pass, you will need
 _2nd_pass in those cases.
-Now it's only used when pyswagr creates Model and Array.
+Now it's only used when pyswag creates Model and Array.